Most of the B2B SaaS marketing teams we work with at Kalungi use a quarterly based priority system for their marketing goals.

 We use "Objectives and Key Results" (OKRs).
 These are easy to understand and learn, and other management systems like Traction/EOS (based on the Rockefeller Habits) use a similar Quarterly Focus (i.e. Quarterly Big Rocks).

 Changing your B2B marketing OKRs every quarter works well in startups, where the company will change a lot in a year, and annual goals are just too far away.

 OKR stands for objectives and key results, but also includes one unmentioned element: the actions you'll take to accomplish your key results and objectives.
 When you create B2B marketing OKRs for yourself, consider the following:

-Tools like Weekdone are great to track OKRs, and the weekly execution of Initiatives.
-When you just get started though, a simple list in a Google Doc or Sheet that can be shared with the team works well too.
+Tools like Weekdone are great to track OKRs and the weekly execution of Initiatives.
+When you just get started though, a simple list in a Google Doc or spreadsheet that can be easily shared with the team works well too.
 Keep it simple!
 Don't get bogged down in process, get frustrated, and abandon the effort.

 We recommend having a weekly marketing dashboard with rows and metrics that are the same as the Key Results on the OKRs (in addition to other meaningful Marketing KPIs).